Pulse Pro : WPA3 Security and Router Settings Troubleshooting

 Note: Your router will then restart.
 After several minutes, ensure that your Wi-Fi is back up and running and that your have an Internet connection again.

-4. Setup and pair your Pulse Pro Hub.
+4. Setup and pair your Pulse PRO.

 5. Optional: Switch your router back to WPA3 security.